latex3/latex2e/required/cyrillic/README.txt

 NOTE that this bundle must be used with at least the December 1998 LaTeX2e Release.
-In particular, this prevents an error because of the old version of docstrip.tex (see the file readme.txt from the `tools' bundle).
+In particular, this prevents an error because of the old version of docstrip.tex (see the file README from the `tools' bundle).

 The documented source code of each component may then be obtained by